 Pre-infusion (sometimes called “the bloom”)

-Pre-infusing coffee means introducing just enough water to saturate the grounds.
-Used in infusion brewing, typically brewers will first pre-infuse and then wait for 30-60 seconds before continuing to brew.
+Pre-infusion means introducing just enough water to saturate the grounds.
+Used in percolation brewing, typically brewers will first pre-infuse and then wait for 30-60 seconds before continuing to brew.

 Much like pulsing, the bloom can help you to brew fresh coffee consistently.
 It will improve the overall quality of the extraction for most drip brew techniques.

 Fresher beans, bigger bloom!
 Credit: E.J.
 Schiro